Skip to content

 Params vs Input in Swagger

-The inputs field is a union: it can be a user-provided swagger type (for manual/default input via UI) or a FileInput type (when data comes from a preceding task via DAL).
+The Swagger/OpenAPI schema must clearly separate data inputs from params so the MDK can introspect and consume them for workflow use.
+The inputs field can be either a user-provided type (for manual/default input via UI) or a file input type (when data comes from a preceding task via DAL).

 Summary